simpleiot/simpleiot/docs/adr/1-consider-changing-point-data-type.md

 ## Decision

-Leaning toward #2.
+Going with proposal #2 for now -- we can always revisit this later if needed.

 ## Objections/concerns

 (Some of these are general to the node/point concept in general)

 - Q: _with the point datatype, we lose types_
-  - A: in single application, this concern would perhaps be a high priority, but in a distributed system, data syncronization and schema migrations must be given priority.
+  - A: in a single application, this concern would perhaps be a high priority, but in a distributed system, data syncronization and schema migrations must be given priority.
 Typically these collections of points are translated to a type by the application code using the data, so any concerns can be handled there.
 At least we won't get JS undefined crashes as Go will fill in zero values.